 Food and Drug Interactions

-There are no known interactions of alectinib with food.
-This drug may interact with other medications.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+- There are no known interactions of alectinib with other medications.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or higher

 - Fatigue that interferes with your daily activities.